1. WATER FOR ELEPHANTS

 Back Bay/Little, Brown

-A journalist's study of social epidemics, also known as fads.
+A journalist's study of social epidemics, otherwise known as fads.

 12. CHOSEN BY A HORSE